zushicat/single-image-cycleGAN/README.md

 <img src="readme_files/zebra_2_horse_1_in.jpg" width="200" />|<img src="readme_files/zebra_2_horse_1_128.jpg" width="200" />|<img src="readme_files/zebra_2_horse_1_256.jpg" width="200" />|<img src="readme_files/zebra_2_horse_1_512.jpg" width="200" />

-The model for this horse_2_zebra example was trained for 200 epochs on 90% of the training set (960 images).
+The model for this horse_2_zebra example was trained for 200 epochs on 90% of the training set (960 images) with an input size of 128x128 pixel.
-Obviously, the generator for B->A would need more training for this example.
+(Obviously, the generator for B->A needs more training for this example.)

 **Note**
 Model not included.
 Create directories (in  main repo dir)